 It is important that the battery charger is suitable for charging the battery to which it is connected.
-Just as all batteries are not alike, all chargers are not the same either.
+Just as all batteries are not alike, all chargers are not the same.
 In order to adequately charge a battery without damaging the battery, a charger must have tight voltage regulation, low ripple voltage and low Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI) noise characteristics.

 The output voltage should be regulated over the full range of the charger output and typically this should be +/-0.5%.
-In other words, the voltage output should be stable irrespective of the load that is being placed on it.
+In other words, the voltage output should be stable irrespective on the load that is being placed on it.

-Good output filtering is important to minimize the charger output ripple and noise being imposed on the battery.
-It is also necessary because, should the battery be taken off-line for any reason, then the charger will be connected directly to the load and the charger output will lose the filtering effects of the battery.
-Consequently, any ripple and noise from the charger will be applied directly on the load, and this may be problematic.
+Good output filtering is important in order to minimize the charger output ripple and noise being imposed on the battery.
+It is also necessary because should the battery be taken off-line for any reason, then the charger will be connected directly to the load and the charger output will lose the filtering effects of the battery.
+Consequently, any ripple and noise from the charger will be applied directly on the load and this may be problematic.
 This is really important in telecom applications where electrical ripple and noise can be induced into voice circuits.
 Maximum charger output ripple in these cases is typically required to be less than 30 mV rms.
-Chargers in UPS's are often a high source of ripple voltage because of inadequate output filtering and regulation of the charger, and this reduces battery life.
-Depending upon the UPS design, ripple can also be reflected on the battery from the inverter stage.
+Chargers in UPS's are often a high source of ripple voltage because of inadequate output filtering and regulation of the charger and this reduces battery life.
 Many battery manufacturers offer lower warranty periods for batteries used in UPS applications.

 A high ripple component in the battery float voltage will result in excessive charging of the battery and may cause excessive heating, gassing and the deterioration of the plate active material.
 High ripple can also interfere with battery monitoring and test equipment.
-A low ripple voltage is more important when charging VRLA batteries, and manufacturers typically require a maximum ripple voltage of +/-0.5% rms of the float voltage and a maximum ripple current of 5 amps rms per 100 Ah of rated capacity.
-A good way of determining if the battery charger is acceptable is to measure the temperature of a fully charged battery at the negative terminal, and it should be less than $5^{\circ}F$ ( $3^{\circ}C$ ) above room ambient.
+A low ripple voltage is more important when charging VRLA batteries and manufacturers typically require a maximum ripple voltage of +/-0.5% rms of the float voltage and a maximum ripple current of 5 amps rms per 100 Ah of rated capacity.
+A good way of determining if the battery charger is acceptable is to measure the temperature of a fully charged battery at the negative terminal and it should be less than $5^{\circ}$ F ( $3^{\circ}$ C) above room ambient.